tztz8/EWU-CSCD445-project/README.md

 ## Conway games of life on a cubes surface

-Each face of a cube will have a 2d grid of Conway games of life and their edges will interact with the connected face's
+Each face of a cube will have a 2d grid of Conway games of life and their edges will interact with the connected face’s

 ## Functions

 1. OpenGL Cube
     1. If we have time also have input that can effect Conway games of life as it runs
 2. CPU Conway games of life